 If you’re in a more moderate climate or when there’s a thaw or a period of fairer weather:

 - Rake.
-Take the opportunity to clear the lawn of fallen leaves that provide a home for insects and invite disease.
+Take the opportunity to clear the lawn of fallen leaves, tools, rubble, or toys that provide a home for insects and invite disease.
+These materials may undermine your lawn and delay the development of new grass.
+Also, leaving those items on top of grass during winter may not only hinder their growth but likewise, kill them.

 - Mow.
 Depending upon where you live, your turf will be dormant or certainly growing more slowly in winter.
 For example, if you live in the TB area, lawn mowing is more important than if you’re in Fargo, but when you do mow, leave the clippings in place to serve as mulch protecting and adding nutrients to the soil.

 - Water if necessary.
 Your lawn won’t be able to maintain itself if it doesn’t get an inch of water a week, so make sure you irrigate if the weather doesn’t do it for you.
-Oddly enough, it’s also important to water before a freeze, so that grass root zones retain enough moisture.
+Oddly enough, it’s also important to water before a freeze, so that grass-root zones retain enough moisture.
+Alternately, you can spray anti-transpirants on the leaves of your trees or plants to decrease water loss in them.
+Or you can also try burlap wrapping to protect evergreens from the harsh winter breeze or salt spray.

 Prune Your Plants and Trees